 Sally Dibblee, soprano

-Sally received her Bachelor of Music from Mount Allison University and a Diploma in Operatic Studies from University of Toronto where she studied with the wonderful Lois Marshall.
-A former faculty member at Mount Allison University, Sally is in demand as a voice teacher and adjudicator of regional and provincial Music Festivals.
+A former faculty member of Mount Allison University, Sally is in demand as a voice teacher, Masterclass lecturer and adjudicator.
 She is the conductor of the Fredericton Ladies Choir.

 Speakers & Performers